Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Azure-Key-Vault.md

 1. Search for and select the newly registered application as the **Principal**.
 1. Enable the **Get** and **Set** secret permissions.

-## Enabling Tessera to use the vault
+## Enable Tessera to use the vault

 ### Environment variables